 To explore in comfort, you will need a car.
 Although MARTA is an excellent public transportation system providing both rail and bus transportation, the system doesn't go beyond Metropolitan Atlanta's two main counties: DeKalb and Fulton.
 Cobb and Gwinnett counties have their own transportation systems, which tie into MARTA at specific spots.
 And the posh Buckhead neighborhood offers a free shuttle bus system, called "The Buc," which operates among the neighborhood's hotels and retail zones.
-In addition, two of the city's colleges — Georgia Tech and Emory University — operate bus systems that non-student riders may use.
-Bear in mind, however, that their routes are limited.

-Visitors preferring the Downtown environment will enjoy The Ritz-Carlton, Atlanta, or, if romance is in the air, the boutique The Glenn Hotel, with its casual restaurant 30 tables, and downtown The Ellis on Peachtree, the latter ensconced in what once was the luxurious if ill-fated Winecoff Hotel, site of one of the nation‘s worst hotel fires in 1946.
+Visitors preferring the Downtown environment will enjoy The Ritz-Carlton, Atlanta, or, if romance is in the air, the boutique The Glenn Hotel and downtown The Ellis on Peachtree, the latter ensconced in what once was the luxurious if ill-fated Winecoff Hotel, site of one of the nation‘s worst hotel fires in 1946.
 Its original architect, William Lee Stoddart, was famous for his hotels.
 One of the unique features of The Ellis is an all-women's floor.
 Another of Downtown's newest hotels is a TWELVE hotel, sister of the one in Atlantic Station.
 Joining its three siblings is the 2009 completion of the new W Atlanta - Downtown.
 Within the CNN Complex is the Omni Hotel at CNN Center, with good fine dining at its restaurant, Prime Meridian.
 Particularly well situated for exploring attractions around Centennial Olympic Park, the Embassy Suites at Centennial Olympic Park also offers fine dinning at Ruth's Chris Steak House, with service including a breakfast buffet and lunch.
 The Buckhead location of Ruth's Chris Steak House has moved to the Buckhead Embassy Suites Hotel, near the Financial Center.
 Check out Day 3 for lodging in affluent Buckhead.

 Wherever you choose to stay, settle in and then get ready to begin your 72 hours in Atlanta!